 February 2022: I started feeling lightheaded at random times, before we even had our visit with the neurologist, and ended up in the ER once more.
 A series of 7 spinal MRIs ruled out MS or any other structural cause.
 My joint pain had gotten much worse, but that felt like the least of my worries.
 A more comprehensive chronic Lyme Disease panel comes back negative.

 I begin acupuncture, holistic physical therapy for my back, and make an appointment with a rheumatologist at a local hospital.
 I'm hopeful she may be able to adjust my protocol and stop the rampant inflammation, allowing me to rebuild my muscles and heal.
-I believe I develop an esophageal ulcer sometime in the middle of the month, though it heals over within about two weeks.
+I believe I develop an esophageal ulcer sometime in the middle of the month, though the searing pain heals over within about two weeks.

 April 2022: I resettle back with my parents after a stressful roommate situation and very up & down recovery makes it unreasonable to live alone for now.
 My osteopath has me start drinking lemon juice in warm water first thing every morning, which actually seems to help regulate my bowels while I take it every day (though I always need to chew xylitol gum immediately afterwards).